 A possible financial strain on parties’ can be from the payment of ongoing liabilities of the matrimonial property after a Court Order has been made.

-For example, many of our clients will be in a situation where the Court has ordered a transfer of the matrimonial property initially in parties’ joint names to a spouse’s sole name.
+For example, many of our clients will be in a situation where the Court has ordered a transfer of the matrimonial property initially in the parties’ joint names to a spouse’s sole name.

 The next question we often get would be while the transfer of the matrimonial property has yet to be affected, who is responsible for the ongoing liabilities?

 In a recent Court of Appeal case, the Court laid out the guiding principles relating to situations involving ongoing liabilities pending the transfer of the matrimonial property.